WillDiego/cse15l-lab-reports/LabReport5.md

 java Main
 ```
 4) To fix the bug in the end I simply changed what value was updated on line 63.

+## Reflection
+In a couple of sentences, describe something you learned from your lab experience in the second half of this quarter that you didn’t know before.
+It could be a technical topic we addressed specifically, something cool you found out on your own building on labs, something you learned from a tutor or classmate, and so on.
+It doesn’t have to be specifically related to a lab writeup, we just want to hear about cool things you learned!
+I really enjoyed learning vim because it showed me how to to use just to command line to be able to clone a file from online, edit it, and then push it back to github all while staying in the command line.
+Overall this class taught me so much about servers and how to run them remotely (now  I know how to make a minecraft server on a remote server)